wfong1/wfong1.github.io/index.md

 # By declaring these variables, you can include a portfolio showcasing your work and organize your portfolio's items into a custom layout, all without adding any CSS.
 In addition, you must 1) create an HTML file in the_includes folder for each project with the text you'd like to display, and 2) create a YAML file in the _data folder describing the order in which each project should be shown and categorized.
 See `/includes/example.html` and `/_data/work.yml` for examples.

-portfolio: work # the heading for your portfolio and title of your YAML file
+portfolio: portfolio # the heading for your portfolio and title of your YAML file
-portfolio_description: you can include a portfolio showcasing your work and organize your portfolio's items into a custom layout, all without adding any CSS. # a description to be desplayed below the heading and above the content
+# portfolio_description: ithout adding any CSS. # a description to be desplayed below the heading and above the content

 # optional CTA section --------------------------------------------------

 # By declaring these variables, you can include a CTA section.
-# cta: connect # the heading for your CTA section
+cta: connect # the heading for your CTA section
 # cta_description: questions, comments, or concerns? please don't hesitate to reach out. # a description to be desplayed below the heading and above the content
-# cta_button: mailto:saragong@usc.edu # a link to an external website or to media
+cta_button: mailto:wfong7@gatech.edu # a link to an external website or to media
-# cta_button_label: contact # the label on the button
+cta_button_label: email # the label on the button

 ---
 [//]: # (write a bit about yourself here)
-### Test
+###